Is it true that in Europe a COVID-19 vaccination costs €1,500–2,000?

-The other day, the Moscow Mayor Sergei Sobyanin, meeting with Moscow activists, announced a high price of vaccination in Europe against the backdrop of the same service in Russia.
-We checked whether the truth corresponds to his words.
+The other day, Moscow Mayor Sergei Sobyanin, meeting with Moscow activists, announced the high cost of vaccination in Europe against the background of the freeness of the same service in Russia.
+We checked whether his words were true.

-Video recording of a fragment of the meeting appeared on the morning of May 21 in personal blog capital mayor.
-Talking to the activists of the north-east of Moscow about the pace of vaccination in the city, Sobyanin said:
+A video recording of a fragment of the meeting appeared on the morning of May 21 in personal blog capital mayor.
+Telling activists in northeast Moscow about the pace of vaccination in the city, Sobyanin said:

-However, this does not concern the population, since in all countries of Europe the government decided to vaccinate for free.
-Among these are all 27 states - members of the European Union (Austria, Belgium, Bulgaria, Hungary, Germany, Greece, Denmark, Ireland, Spain, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Finland, France, Croatia, Czech Republic, Sweden, Estonia), who had recently left him United Kingdomas well as other countries: Albania, Andorra, Belarus, Bosnia and Herzegovina, Vatican, Icelandpartially recognized Kosovo, Liechtenstein, Moldova, Monaco, Norway, San Marino, Northern Macedonia, Serbia, Ukraine, Montenegro And Switzerland.
+However, this does not apply to the population, since in all European countries governments have decided to provide vaccinations free of charge.
+Among these, all 27 member states of the European Union (Austria, Belgium, Bulgaria, Hungary, Germany, Greece, Denmark, Ireland, Spain, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Finland, France, Croatia, Czech Republic, Sweden, Estonia), who left him recently United Kingdom, as well as other countries: Albania, Andorra, Belarus, Bosnia and Herzegovina, Vatican, Iceland, partially recognized Kosovo, Liechtenstein, Moldova, Monaco, Norway, San Marino, North Macedonia, Serbia, Ukraine, Montenegro And Switzerland.

-Thus, the mayor of Moscow Sergei Sobyanin in his speech made a mistake: Europeans can vaccinate from coronavirus in his country for free, and not for a lot of money.
+Thus, Moscow Mayor Sergei Sobyanin made a mistake in his speech: Europeans can get vaccinated against coronavirus in their country for free, and not at all for a lot of money.

 Фейк